-Camping in cold weather can be a lot of fun, but it is important to pack extra blankets.
+Camping in cold weather can be a lot of fun, but it is essential to pack extra blankets.

-In the summer, you might not need them at all, but as the temperature starts to drop, you will want something warm and cozy to keep yourself from getting too cold.
+You might not need them in the summer, but as the temperature starts to drop, you will want something warm and cozy to keep yourself from getting too cold.

-Packing a few extra blankets can make a huge difference when camping in 30-degree weather or lower.
-They are lightweight don’t take up a lot of space.
+Extra blankets can make a huge difference when camping in 30-degree weather or lower.
+They are lightweight and don’t take up a lot of space.

 If you are limited on space and have a good sleeping pad, sleeping bag, and the right clothing, you might not need extra blankets.

-If you can take extra blankets on your trip, that’s a good idea.
+If you can, take extra blankets on your trip.
 You can use the blankets as an extra layer of protection on the bottom of your tent if you don’t use them as covers.